dm03514/db-insights/README.md

 # db-insights
-DB insights provides you with a detailed understanding of your data and databases.
+DBInsights is a tool kit for validating data.
+It contains premade checks for important data invariants.
+DBInsights provides out-of-the box checks which emit statsd metrics and logs, alerting you to the health of your database and the integrity of your data.

 DB insights is a single deployable binary that you configure to point at 1 or more databases.
-It will gather metrics such as:
+Currently it supports:

 - Last insert / update times on tables
-- Most Expensive /Slow Queries
+- Partition Integrity